monika0603/glowing-spork/README.md

 **Breadth First Traversal**

+BFS uses queue data structure where we add from the back and remove from the front.
+It uses FIFO concept, first-in-first-out.
+While DFS uses stack data structure and is based on LIFO concept.
+We always remove the last element we added.

 A BFS traversal will explore nodes in all the directions evenly.
 As show here ![alt text](https://github.com/monika0603/glowing-spork/blob/main/graphs/BFS.png)

 **Graph Matrix**